-- CLASS 2F, IT ROADSIDE MIXTURE is commonly used in zones near residential or urban areas where more frequent mowing or manicured appearance is desirable.
-This mix does not include native prairie grasses or forbs. - CLASS 3E, IT SLOPE MIXTURE also includes native prairie grasses, has reduced mowing requirements and is formulated to assist in stabilizing slopes steeper than 1:3 (V:H). - CLASS 4B, WETLAND GRASS AND SEDGE MIXTURE may be specified in wetlands or ponded retention or other suitable areas.
-The mix is suited to wet locations where no moving is acceptable. - CLASS 4E, IT NATIVE GRASS includes native prairie grasses to produce a natural appearance where decreased mowing frequency and reduced maintenance is acceptable, typically for limited use in rural areas, where taller grasses may be acceptable. - CLASS 4F.
-IT LOW PROFILE NATIVE GRASS also includes native prairie grasses where decreased mowing frequency and reduced maintenance is acceptable, but where taller grasses are not acceptable.
+Class 2F, IT Roadside Mixture is commonly used in zones near residential or urban areas where more frequent mowing or manicured appearance is desirable.
+This mix does not include native prairie grasses or forbs.

+- Class 3E, IT Slope Mixture also includes native prairie grasses, has reduced mowing requirements and is formulated to assist in stabilizing slopes steeper than 1:3 (V:H). - Class 4B, Wetland Grass and Sedge Mixture may be specified in wetlands or ponded retention or other suitable areas.
+The mix is suited to wet locations where no mowing is desirable. - Class 4E, IT Native Grass includes native prairie grasses to produce a natural appearance where decreased mowing frequency and reduced maintenance is preferred.
+Typically for limited use in rural areas, where taller grasses may be acceptable.
+Class 5 or 5A may also be added to this mix where flowering forbs for pollinators are desirable. - Class 4F, IT Low Profile Native Grass also includes native prairie grasses where decreased mowing frequency and reduced maintenance is preferred, but where taller grasses are not acceptable.
 This mixture is generally used for most backslope conditions where native grasses are preferred.

-- CLASS 4G, IT POLLINATOR MIXTURE includes low profile native grasses and flowering forbs.
+Class 5 or 5A seeding may also be added to this mix where flowering forbs for pollinators are desirable. - Class 4G, IT Pollinator Mixture includes low profile native grasses and flowering forbs.
 This mix is suited to dry, upland areas such as back slopes, basin sides or embankments with full sun that are to be mowed infrequently.
 The forbs within the mix were selected to provide blooms for pollinators throughout the growing season.
 It is an option for designers with the goal of providing habitat for pollinators at select and approved locations.
-Locations designated for use of this mix shall be reviewed and discussed with the Illinois Tollway Landscape Architect prior to use. - CLASS 5, FORBS WITH ANNUALS MIXTURE may be specified to be added with the class 4E and/or 4F mixtures in areas where wildflowers are acceptable. - CLASS 5A, LARGE FLOWER NATIVE FORB MIXTURE may be specified to be added with the class 4E and/or 4F mixtures typically in limited high-profile areas where larger, showier flowers are desired.
-Selective Mowing Stakes may be needed when adding this mix to assist the maintenance crews by directing mowing activities. - CLASS 5B, WETLAND FORB MIXTURE may be specified in wetlands or occasionally ponded retention areas.
+Locations designated for use of this mix should be reviewed and discussed with the Illinois Tollway Landscape Architect prior to use. - Class 5, Forbs with Annuals Mixture may be specified to be added with the class 4E and/or 4F mixtures in areas near natural features and areas proposed for reduced mowing where flowering forbs for pollinators are desirable. - Class 5A, Large Flower Native Forb Mixture may be specified to be added with the class 4E and/or 4F mixtures typically in limited high-profile areas where larger, showier flowers are desired.
+Selective Mowing Stakes may be needed when adding this mix to assist the maintenance crews by directing mowing activities.
+The seed mix includes taller species and the locations designated for its use shall be reviewed and discussed with the Illinois Tollway Landscape Architect prior to use. - Class 5B, Wetland Forb Mixture may be specified in wetlands or occasionally ponded retention areas.
 The mix is suited to wet locations and is to be combined with Class 4B mixture where flowering forbs and no mowing is desired, to enhance erosion control and to create habitat for pollinators.

-Additional seed mixes may be required for locations within 5 miles of an airport, detention basins, retention basins, wetlands, restoration areas or other site-specific conditions.
+Additional seed mixes may be required for project sites within 5 miles of an airport, detention basins, retention basins, wetlands, restoration areas or other site-specific conditions.
 These mixes shall be addressed individually, reviewed with the Illinois Tollway Landscape Architect and be included in the contract special provisions.
+The Illinois

-The Illinois Tollway has a seed mix approved by the FAA for use within 5 miles of an airport and can be provided upon request.
+Tollway has a seed mix approved by the Federal Aviation Administration (FAA) for use within 5 miles of an airport and can be provided upon request.